martamatos/Git/week1/homework.md

 # Homework

-The idea of these exercises is to practice what we learned during the class.
+The idea of these exercises is to practice what we learned during the class and make it easier for you to submit the homework in the future.
-There are two parts: in the first part we will practice the basics of git and github.
+There are three parts:
+ 1. in the first part you will practice the basics of git and github.
 This part is very important, since you will be using the same workflow to submit your homework from now on.
+ 2. in this second part you will create the folder structure in your `hyf-homework` repository that you will use to submit your homework from now on.
-The second part is about branches and is totally optional, but if you are curious watch [this](https://drive.google.com/open?id=1kzCFRmUrNGhTOKfw5Q_57VfMLVOYqOhO) video and give it a try :)
+ 3. this third part is about branches and is totally optional, but if you are curious watch [this](https://drive.google.com/open?id=1kzCFRmUrNGhTOKfw5Q_57VfMLVOYqOhO) video and give it a try :)

 ## Part 1

 1. Go to your Github account, create a repository called `git_homework`.